 CitySquare's COVID-19 Response

 Please refer any friends, family, and neighbors experiencing economic distress to CitySquare.
-If you are a high-risk individual (defined by the CDC here), we are working to make sure that you can receive our services without jeopardizing your health and well-being.
+If you're a high-risk individual (defined by the CDC here), we will ensure you can receive our services without jeopardizing your health.

 Your friend in the fight,

 CitySquare President & Chief Operating Officer

 We remain committed to being open to serve our neighbors and continue to follow guidance from Dallas County Health & Human Services (DCHHS) and the Centers for Disease Control (CDC) to ensure we can do so.
 Our team is focused on maintaining the health of our neighbors, staff, donors, and volunteers while also working on the front lines to meet increased demands for our services.
 In the event we are instructed by local health officials to cease operations, we will post an announcement here, as well as use all available channels to keep you informed.